Canada should ban Huawei from 5G networks, says former spy chief

 Some Canadian allies have already imposed restrictions on using Huawei equipment, citing the risk of espionage.

+Public Safety Minister Ralph Goodale on Monday told reporters that other companies could supply equipment for future 5G networks but did not give details.

-China detained two Canadians last month after the arrest of Meng Wanzhou, Huawei's chief financial officer, and demanded she be released.
+China detained two Canadians last month after the arrest of Meng Wanzhou, Huawei's chief financial officer and the founder's daughter, and demanded she be released.
 A court later retried a Canadian who had already been jailed for drug smuggling and sentenced him to death.

 "If China would resort to putting Canadians to death to defend its corporate national champion, what might it do if the Chinese Communist Party had unfettered access to Canada's vital communications networks?" said Fadden.

+"(We) must now be more cautious about traveling and working in China and engaging our Chinese counterparts," they wrote.

+"That will lead to less dialogue and greater distrust, and undermine efforts to manage disagreements and identify common ground.
+Both China and the rest of the world will be worse off as a result."

-John McCallum, Canada's ambassador to China, said last Friday that his top priority was the release of the two detainees and scrapping the death penalty for the condemned man.
+John McCallum, Canada's ambassador to China, said on Friday that his top priority was the release of the two detainees and scrapping the death penalty for the condemned man.

-"But at the same time Canada has already invested a lot in China," he told reporters.
-"China still will play a very important part in Canada's future and so I think it is best if we move forward as much as we can under the circumstances."

-McCallum, pressed as to when Prime Minister Justin Trudeau might call Chinese President Xi Jinping, said such an act "is essentially the last arrow in our quiver and I think other actions have to be taken first".
+Hua said she thought the signatories of the letter could not represent the world and were deliberately creating an atmosphere of fear.